 Fighting Neglected Tropical Diseases

-Together with the World Health Organization (WHO) and other partners, we are improving public health in some of the most underserved regions of the world by working to eliminate the impact of the most devastating Neglected Tropical Diseases (NTDs) by 2030.
+Together with the World Health Organization (WHO) and other partners, we are working towards the goal of sustainable elimination of some of the most devastating Neglected Tropical Diseases (NTDs) as public health problems in some of the most underserved regions of the world by 2030

 NTDs are preventable and treatable diseases that place a heavy burden on the world’s poorest populations.
 In fact, with over 1.7 billion people around the world afflicted – including more than a half a billion children – one in six people are infected with NTDs worldwide on average.
 And despite the huge amount of suffering these diseases inflict, most people around the world are unaware of them.